Company town

-Overview

-Traditional settings for company towns were where extractive industries – coal, metal mines, lumber – had established a monopoly franchise.
-Dam sites and war-industry camps founded other company towns.
-Since company stores often had a monopoly in company towns, it was often possible to pay in scrip through a truck system, although not all company towns engaged in this particular practice.
-In the Soviet Union there were several cities of nuclear scientists (atomics) known as atomgrad; particularly in Ukraine those were Pripyat, Varash, Yuzhnoukrainsk among others.

-Typically, a company town is isolated from neighbors and centered on a large production factory, such as a lumber or steel mill or an automobile plant, and the citizens of the town either work in the factory, in one of the smaller businesses, or are a family member of someone who does.
-The company may also donate a church building to a local congregation, operate parks, host cultural events such as concerts, and so on.

-A town that existed prior to the establishment of a primary business may not officially be a company town, but if the majority of citizens are employed by a single company, similar conditions may exist (especially in regard to the town's economy).
-Similar dependencies may exist in specific neighborhoods or areas within larger cities.

-Company towns often become regular public cities and towns as they grow and attract other settlement, business enterprises, and public transportation and services infrastructure.
-However, if the primary company experiences hardship or fails outright, or the industry fades in importance – such as when anthracite mining declined due to dependence on steam locomotives to spur demand – the economic effect on the company town can be devastating.
-Without a source of employment, the communities lose property value and population as people leave to find work elsewhere.

-History

 Paternalism

-Paternalism, a subtle form of social engineering, refers to the control of workers by their employers who sought to force middle-class ideals upon their working-class employees.
-Paternalism was considered by many nineteenth-century businessmen as a moral responsibility, or often a religious obligation, which would advance society whilst furthering their own business interests.
+Paternalism, a subtle form of social engineering, refers to the control of workers by their employers who seek to force middle-class ideals upon their working-class employees.
+Many nineteenth-century business people considered paternalism as a moral responsibility, or often a religious obligation, which would advance society while furthering their business interests.
 Accordingly, the company town offered a unique opportunity to achieve such ends.

 Although many prominent examples of company towns portray their founders as "capitalists with a conscience", for example, George Cadbury's Bournville, if viewed cynically, the company town was often an economically viable ploy to attract and retain workers.
-Additionally, for-profit shops within company towns were usually owned by the company, which were unavoidable to its isolated workers, thus resulting in a monopoly for the owners.
+Additionally, for-profit shops within company towns were usually owned by the company, which was unavoidable to its isolated workers, thus resulting in a monopoly for the owners.

-Although economically successful, company towns sometimes failed politically due to a lack of elected officials and municipally owned services.
+Although economically successful, company towns sometimes failed politically due to lacking elected officials and municipally owned services.
 Accordingly, workers often had no say in local affairs, and therefore felt dictated to.
-Ultimately, this political climate caused resentment amongst workers and resulted in many residents eventually losing long-term affection for their towns; such was the case at Pullman.
+Ultimately, this political climate caused resentment amongst workers and resulted in many residents losing long-term affection for their towns.
+Such was the case at the company town of Pullman, Chicago in the 1890s.